apool-io/apoolminer/README.md

 ### 2.3.4

-Decrease the CPU requirements, some ETH mining machine can run Damominer directly<br>
+Decrease the CPU requirements, some ETH mining machine can run Apoolminer directly<br>
 Improve the 3060Ti, 3080 GPU performance and pcie 1x problems

 ### 2.3.5